JelleZijlstra/taxonomy/docs/name.md

     circumstances.
   - _VarietyOrForm_: The name was marked as a "variety" or "form" in the original description.
 As with _NotUsedAsValid_, such names are sometimes available.
+  - _UnavailableVersionOf_: Tags an unavailable name to point to a later similar name that is available.
+This helps treat the names together for purposes of e.g. species-group homonymy.
 - Related to later usage of names
   - _SubsequentUsageOf_: The name is a subsequent usage of another name, without its own availability.
 Such names are included in the database if they are listed as synonyms